 8.5 Regular Assessments.

 8.5.1 Purpose of Regular Assessments.
 The proceeds from Regular Assessments are to be used to pay for all costs and expenses incurred by the Association, including legal and attorneys’ fees and other professional fees, for the conduct of its affairs as provided in the Condominium Documents, including without limitation the costs and expenses of construction, improvement, protection, maintenance, repair, management and operation of the Common Area or furnishing utility services, including water and sewer, and other common services to each Unit, any deficit remaining from previous periods, a management contingency reserve, and an amount allocated to an adequate reserve fund to be used for repairs, replacement, maintenance and improvement of those elements of the Common Area, or other property of the Association that must be replaced and maintained on a regular basis (collectively the “Expenses”).
-Declarant and/or the Association reserves the right to separately meter utility services provided to each Condominium, and in such event the Owner of the Condominium shall be fully responsible for the costs of providing utilities for the Owner’s individual use.
+The Association reserves the right to separately meter utility services provided to each Condominium, and in such event the Owner of the Condominium shall be fully responsible for the costs of providing utilities for the Owner’s individual use.

 8.5.2 Computation of Regular Assessments.
 Unless otherwise determined by the Board, the Board shall compute and forecast the amount of its Expenses and Regular Assessments on an annual basis.
 The computation of Regular Assessments shall take place not less than thirty (30) nor more than sixty (60) days before the beginning of each fiscal year of the Association.
 Notwithstanding the foregoing, the computation of Regular Assessments shall be completed in good faith and shall be valid upon completion.
-The computation of the Regular Assessments for the period from the recordation of this Declaration until the beginning of the next fiscal year shall be reduced by an amount that fairly reflects the fact that such period was less than one year.
 Any increase in regular assessments of twenty-five percent (25%) or more from the regular assessments from the previous year must be approved by at least fifty-one percent (51%) of the Eligible Mortgagees.

 8.6 Special Assessments.
 In addition to the Regular Assessments authorized above, the Association acting through the Board may levy Special Assessments for the purpose of defraying, in whole or in part, the costs of any construction, reconstruction, or repair of the Common Area or replacement of a capital improvement in the Common Area or for which the Association is responsible, including, without limitation, fixtures and personal property related thereto.
 Special Assessments shall be levied on the same basis as Regular Assessments and shall be subject to the limitations contained in this Article 8; provided, however, that such limitations shall not apply to Special Assessments levied by the Board for expenses incurred in bringing an Owner or Owner’s Unit into compliance with the provisions of the Condominium Documents.

 8.7 Limited Assessments.
-The Association acting through the Board may levy against any Owner a Limited Assessment equal to the costs and expenses incurred by the Association, including legal and management fees for the construction, installation, maintenance, repair and replacement of Common Area and equipment and facilities located thereon, including any corrective action necessitated due to damage by the negligent acts of an Owner, or any person or entity occupying a Condominium with the Owner’s consent, either express or implied, or for costs incurred in bringing the Owner’s Condominium into compliance with the provisions of the Condominium Documents.
+The Association acting through the Board may levy against any Owner a Limited Assessment equal to the costs and expenses incurred by the Association, including legal and management fees for the construction, installation, maintenance, repair and replacement of Common Area and equipment and facilities located thereon, including any corrective action necessitated due to damage by the negligent acts of an Owner, or any person or entity occupying a Condominium or entering the Property with the Owner’s consent, either express or implied, or for costs incurred in bringing the Owner’s Condominium into compliance with the provisions of the Condominium Documents.
 A Limited Assessment may also be levied against any Owner whose Unit incurs a material and substantially disproportionate percentage of the expenses associated with water and sewer services or other utilities.